Dash-Industry-Forum/Events/01-Events.inc.md

 # Timed metadata tracks with embedded event message boxes  # {#embedded-metadata-track}

-Note: (Editor's note) This clause is still under discussion.
-Event TF and IOP WG needs to review and approve it.
+Note: (Editor's note) This clause was recently added to this document and in-depth review is requested from reviwers.

 Compared to MPD and inband events, which are interleaved with the media for inband events or embedded in MPD, the timed metadata track is a structure for storing timed metadata separately, self contained, in an ISOBMFF formatted file.

 However, some drawbacks of such a simple ISOBMFF timed metadata track are that:
 - <var>value</var>=<b> value in DashEventMessageBox</b> is not present to signal sub-schemes